mallory-scotton/csfml-addition/README.md

 It is originally written in C++, an this project is its unofficial addition for the C version of it.

+CSFML Addition is an Addon library that add multiple useful new class and functions to make CSFML easier and faster.

 ## 👷 Authors

 * Mallory Scotton - main developper ([@mallory-scotton](https://github.com/mallory-scotton))